tweag/monad-bayes/docs/source/usage.md

   score w = fromList [((), w)]
 ```

-Finally, `enumerated` simply unwraps `Enumerator` to get a list of pairs of values and their weights, and then normalizes them into probabilities.
-It orders the list, which is why `enumerated` requires an `Ord` instance.
+Finally, `enumerator` simply unwraps `Enumerator` to get a list of pairs of values and their weights, and then normalizes them into probabilities.
+It orders the list, which is why `enumerator` requires an `Ord` instance.

 To see how this all works together, consider: